-1. In Indonesia, there has been an increase in the average annual temperature around 0.3oC, a decrease in rainfall by 2% - 3%, changes in rainfall patterns, and changes in the rainy season, where the rainy season increases in the south of Indonesia and decreases in the north (Hulme and Sheard, 2003).
+1. In Indonesia, there has been an increase in the average annual temperature around 0.3,°C, a decrease in rainfall by 2% - 3%, changes in rainfall patterns, and changes in the rainy season, where the rainy season increases in the south of Indonesia and decreases in the north (Hulme and Sheard, 2003).
 1999; Boer and Faqih, 2004).
-Annual rainfall in some parts of Indonesia has fallen and is projected to continue to decline during the dry season and can cause prolonged drought, while in other areas, it is projected that rainfall will increase, but the incidence of rain will decrease so that it can cause high rainfall intensity and can cause fleeding.
-(Case et al., 2007).
-The region of Indonesia is also affected by the El Nino Southern Oscillation (ENSO) cycle (ibid), which is projected to occur more frequently (Tsonis et al., 2005).

 Shifts in rainfall patterns due to rising temperatures cause changes in the frequency of floods or droughts, water availability, and seasonal water discharge fluctuations (Kovats et al., 2014; Vormoor et al., 2015; Bates et al., 2017).
 These changes adversely affect the agricultural, energy, transport, and social sectors, which depend on water resources.
-According to research notes in the Journal of Geophysical Research, Atmospheres (Russo S, Dosio A, et al.)T Indonesia will experience more than three times the extreme heatwave conditions between 2020 and 2052.
-Then between 2068 and 2100, an intense heat wave will occur every two vears.
+According to research notes in the Journal of Geophysical Research, Atmospheres (Russo S, Dosio A, et al.).

-- 2. Climate change that triggers droughts, floods, and landslides is also affected by decreased environmental carrying capacity due to increased pressure on land (Rejekiningrum, 2014).
-So far, the national development pattern shows changes in land use that result in the loss of land/forest cover, thereby reducing the carrying capacity of the environment, which in turn increases the occurrence of floods and droughts, accompanied by follow-up disasters such as landslides, and various health problems (Pawitan, 2014). - 3.
-The climate change phenomenon has caused crop failure, crop failure, and even puso (Saefudin et al.).
-Based on data obtained from the results of monitoring conducted by the Ministry of Agriculture of the Republic of Indonesia during the period from 2000 to 2009, drought and flooding tended to increase, with the average number of agricultural land affected by drought covering an area of 303,641 hectares with puso land reaching 58,489 hectares or equivalent to 767,589 tons of dry grain.
+2. Climate change that triggers droughts, floods, and landslides is also affected by decreased environmental carrying capacity due to increased pressure on land (Rejekiningrum, 2014).-So far, the national development pattern shows changes in land use that result in the loss of land/forest cover, thereby reducing the carrying capacity of the environment, which in turn increases the occurrence of floods and droughts, accompanied by follow-up disasters such as landslides, and various health problems (Pawitan, 2014).

+3.- The climate change phenomenon has caused crop failure, crop failure, and even puso (Saefudin et al.).
+Based on data obtained from the results of monitoring conducted by the Ministry of Agriculture of the Republic of Indonesia (during the period from 2000 -to 2009), drought and flooding tended to increase, with the average number of agricultural land affected by drought covering an area of 303,641 hectares with puso land reaching 58,489 hectares or equivalent to 767,589 tons of dry grain.
 Mill (GKG).
 Meanwhile, the flood-affected area was 271,381 hectares with 79,846 hectares of puso, equivalent to 774,106 tons of GKG.
 Then, between 2000 and 2009, there were an average of 332 significant floods per year in Indonesia, which caused an average of 271,381 hectares of rice fields and other agricultural lands to be inundated.
+The climate related natural disasters that hit Indonesia have caused an average annual loss of US\$45 million between 2000-2019 (Ellyvon Pranita et al.) and are likely to grow substantially.